Overview of meetings, webinars, and town halls

 For detailed information on how to plan for Teams meetings in your organization, see Plan for Teams meetings.

-Key training for end users
+Key meetings training for your users

 The following table lists meetings training available to the end users in your organization: